ShivaReddyVanja/augenpay-sdk/README.md

 3. **Fund the Wallets**:
    - Visit https://faucet.solana.com
    - Fund each wallet (minimum 0.5 SOL recommended)
-   - Or use: `yarn show-wallets` to get wallet links
+   - Or use: `yarn show-wallets` or `npm run show-wallets` to get wallet links

 ### Running the Sandbox Demo